paulin/mattpaulin/channel-content.md

 ## Core Bio / Introduction

 **Full Version:**
-I'm Matt Paulin — a technologist and entrepreneur who builds products, writes software, and digs into data.
+I'm Matt Paulin — a product leader, technologist, and entrepreneur who builds systems, ships software, and explores how emerging technology turns into real product capability.

 For the past 20 years, I've founded companies, launched products, and delivered software that people actually use.
-I believe all great technology comes down to one thing: **communication.** Whether it's a product interface, a system that connects people, or code that lets us talk to machines, I build tools that help people work, learn, and achieve more together.
+I believe all great technology comes down to one thing: **communication.** Whether it's a product interface, a system that connects people, or software that lets humans and machines work together, I focus on building tools that help people learn, decide, and move forward together.

 **Short Version:**
-I'm Matt Paulin, I have created companies, developed software, and launched products for 20 years.
+I'm Matt Paulin — a product leader and technologist with 20 years of experience building and shipping software products.

 ---